onap/vnfrqts-guidelines/docs/vnf_guidelines/vnf_guidelines.rst

 to onboard VNFs, reduce implementation time and complexity as well as lower overall costs for all stakeholders.
 It is critical for the Industry to align on a set of standards and interfaces to quickly realize the benefits of NFV.
-AT&T is contributing these guidelines to the ONAP open source community as a step in moving toward standards.
-These guidelines are based on our experience with large scale deployment and operations of VNFs over the past several years.

 This VNF guidelines document provides a general overview and points to more detailed requirements documents.
 The subtending documents provide